lindleyw/autonav/readme.txt

 		     attached -- displays a table of images attached to the post attachments -- displays attachments selected with J. Christopher's "Attachments" plugin
-		     posts -- displays pages or posts listed in the postid="" parameter /folder -- displays a table of images located in the wp-content/uploads/folder directory
+		     posts -- displays table of posts listed in the postid="" parameter /folder -- displays a table of images located in the wp-content/uploads/folder directory
 		     Optional parameters, in a comma-separated list: